TritonDataCenter/rfd/rfd/0055/README.md

 a namespace has locally unmounted the filesystem, this pointer will be set to 0xffffffff.
 This distinguishes it from NULL, and indicates that we must use the proccess's namespace mount list to determine which vfs to use.
-We must take a read lock on the `ns_lock` while traversing the `ns_mntlist`.
+We must take a read lock on the `mntns_lock` while traversing the `mntns_mntlist`.
 We will match on the `vfs_vnodecovered` member to determine if our vfs is mounted on the given vnode.
 The `vfs_vnodecovered` must always be set to the base vnode, no matter how many per-process mounts are there.